90th Interpol General Assembly to have Konark Temple's Chariot inspired logo | Law-Order

 The evening beginning next month is likely to be attended by law enforcement officers from 195 countries.

-The logo unveiled recently by the Central Bureau of Investigation (CBI), organising the General Assembly, shows a motif with tricoloured leaves arranged in a circular fashion with 'Ashok Chakra' in the middle, they said.
+The logo unveiled recently by the Central Bureau of Investigation (CBI), organising the General Assembly, shows a motif with tricoloured leaves arranged in a circular fashion with Konark wheel in the middle, they said.

 The CBI, which is the national central bureau for India to liaison with the Interpol conceived the idea of the logo from the stone-carved Odisha temple in the form of a chariot of Sun God with 24 individual wheels and 16 spokes, they said. ''When deciphered in terms of Interpol's commitment and engagement, the 'Konark Wheel' in this logo serves to inspire the global body's 24x7 functioning, and is encircled by three 'leaved' spherical elements in colours of Indian flag,'' an official said.
 The three encircling spherical elements signify the creation of international bonds through Interpol, steadfast commitment towards the preservation of security globally and the achievement of law enforcement goals, he said.